KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 6. Deprecated: Found ` electron-rebuild` in file `installation.md`: Replace it with `@electron/rebuild`
 7. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
 8. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+9. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-BackgroundSlideshow by darickc](https://github.com/darickc/MMM-BackgroundSlideshow)